John Naka: Life

 Other quotes of his included "Bonsai is not the result: that comes after.
 Your enjoyment is what is important"; "It must have philosophy, botany, artistry, human quality behind it to be a bonsai"; "The bonsai is not you working on the tree; you have to have the tree work on you"; and "Leave room for the birds to fly through" the branches of your bonsai.
 Of Naka's many works, the most recognizable composition is Goshin, which means "protector of the spirit."
 It is a group planting of eleven foemina junipers, each tree placed to represent one of Naka's grandchildren.
 The planting can be seen on display at the National Bonsai and Penjing Museum, located on the grounds of the United States National Arboretum.
 About a month before he died, Naka donated his very first bonsai, a Montezuma Cypress, to the National Bonsai and Penjing Museum.
 In May 2005, a collection of over 80 of his drawings of how he envisioned the future development of various workshop participants' trees was published as John Naka's Sketchbook, edited by Jack Billet and Cheryl Manning.

+Naka died May 19, 2004 in Whittier, California.

 Awards and honors

-On May 23, 1960 Japan's Minister of Foreign Affairs, Shunichiro Fujiyama presented Mr. Naka with an honorary citation from the Japanese government for his effort in promotion of goodwill and friendship between Japan and the United States.
+On May 23, 1960, Japan's Minister for Foreign Affairs Shunichiro Fujiyama presented Naka with an honorary citation from the Japanese government for his effort in promotion of goodwill and friendship between Japan and the United States.

-On November 24, 1967 Mr. Naka received an honorary medal and citation from the President of Japanese Agricultural Affairs Department, Prince Norihito Takamatsu and Eikichi Hiratsuka.
+On November 24, 1967, Naka received an honorary medal and citation from the President of Japanese Agricultural Affairs Department, Prince Takamatsu and Eikichi Hiratsuka.

-On May 20, 1972 the County of Los Angeles' Supervisor Mr. Ernest E. Debs presented Mr. Naka an honorary citation on behalf of the County for "his outstanding contributions to the Japanese-American friendship by providing the people of Los Angeles and the nation with ability to understand and appreciate the beauty and significance of bonsai culture."
+On May 20, 1972, the County of Los Angeles' Supervisor Ernest E. Debs presented Naka with an honorary citation on behalf of the County for "his outstanding contributions to the Japanese-American friendship by providing the people of Los Angeles and the nation with ability to understand and appreciate the beauty and significance of bonsai culture".

 In 1985, Emperor Hirohito of Japan bestowed upon Naka the most prestigious award for a non-Japanese citizen, The Fifth Class of the Order of the Rising Sun.